 1. Stay hydrated

 Drinking enough water is vital to your physical and mental health – and for keeping your skin looking as smooth and youthful as possible.
 Your skin cells will actually respond better to moisturizers and other skincare products when you are properly hydrated.
 Drinking plenty of water will help every single cell in your body function more efficiently, and make it easier for your body to flush out the toxins that contribute to fatigue, illness, weight gain, and wrinkles.
+Another way to get hydrated, detox your body, and help support cellular health is with IV NAD treatment in California.
+Treatments can fit into even the busiest of schedules since they take place at your home.

 Get in the habit of bringing a refillable bottle of water with you (and actually drinking it!) every time you leave the house.
 Make water breaks a pleasant part of your daily routine, such as having a glass of lemon water before breakfast every morning, or a champagne flute filled with sparkling water when you settle in with your favorite book or TV show in the evening.